 Carole was an accomplished printmaker, and was welcomed warmly by John Steins, who had just purchased an etching press and shipped it from Toronto to Dawson.
 The three of us set up a studio in a heated garage, and they got to work making wood cut prints, etchings and engravings.
 I focused on preparations for winter, including the purchase of a long extension cord to bring an electric light to John’s cabin from a nearby neighbour.
-I also partnered with a friend to set up a dark room in town, and began to print negatives brought from Mexico and new images of the approaching Dawson winter.
+I also partnered with a friend to set up a dark room in his house in town, and began to print negatives brought from Mexico and new images of the approaching Dawson winter.

 Photo: Carole, overlooking the landscape near the Tombstone Mountains, Yukon.